 Required Notice To Raise the Rent on a California Month-to-Month Lease

-California requires that notice for a rental increase be delivered in writing, 30 days in advance for increases that total less than 10% across the past 12 months, 90 days in advance otherwise.
+California requires written notice for a rental increase.
+By default, this is 90 days in advance.
+For increases that total less than 10% across the past 12 months, it’s 30 days in advance.

 Eviction in California Month-to-Month Rentals

-California tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+California tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in California typically take five to eight weeks.

 For more information on the eviction process in California, click here.